CyberFlameGO/svnpython/Doc/library/datetime.rst

 :class:`tzinfo` Objects
 -----------------------

-:class:`tzinfo` is an abstract base class, meaning that this class should not be instantiated directly.
+:class:`tzinfo` is an abstract base clase, meaning that this class should not be instantiated directly.
 You need to derive a concrete subclass, and (at least) supply implementations of the standard :class:`tzinfo` methods needed by the :class:`datetime` methods you use.
 The :mod:`datetime` module does not supply